jjasim/Grab-Estimated-Time-of-Arrival-analysis-and-improvement/README.md

 However, recently there has been a growing number of complains about inaccurate ETAs around Jakarta, Indonesia.
 As a result, this analysis seeks to find possible causes of this inaccuracy by analysing differences between within and outside of Jakarta.

-For this analysis, the Grab-Posisi dataset<sup>1</sup>, Southeast Asia’s First Comprehensive GPS Trajectory Dataset, will be used.
+For this analysis, the Grab-Posisi dataset<sup>[1](https://engineering.grab.com/grab-posisi)</sup>, Southeast Asia’s First Comprehensive GPS Trajectory Dataset, will be used.

 ## Motivation behind a rural vs urban analysis of Jakarta
+The main motivation behind this is as Grab uses average values of speed and ETA to predict ETAs of vehicles in and around Jakarta.
+However, these values would be skewed by values from within the city.

+This would then result in inaccurate ETAs outside the city.
+This is inline with Grab's problem of a substantial minority complaining about inaacurate ETAs.
+Through my analysis, I suggest that the ETAs outside of the cities are underestimated.
+This underestimation is driven by differences in speeds and GPS accuracy within and outside Jakarta.

+## Findings
+You can see the findings and conclusions within the [notebook](https://colab.research.google.com/github/jjasim/Grab-Estimated-Time-of-Arrival-analysis-and-improvement/blob/main/Analysis%20of%20Grab%20Posisi%20Dataset%20to%20improve%20ETA.ipynb#scrollTo=iWMfR8rO7Ixc).